If you jump in the shower after a long day and are met by a trickle of water or abnormally low water pressure, it can be a major letdown!

 Reason #1.
 Partially Closed Control Valve

 If you’re lucky, your low water pressure woes have a very simple solution.
-Check the main water shut-off valve to your home, which is typically found near the water meter.
-This valve could be partially closed if you recently had plumbing work done, and it could be restricting the amount of water coming into your home.
+Examine your home’s main water shut-off valve, which is often located close to the water meter.
+If you just had plumbing repair done, this valve might be partially closed, which would limit the amount of water that enters your property.

 Make sure that the valve is fully open, and recheck the pressure.
 But if that isn’t the culprit, check out reason #2.